British heavy tanks of the First World War: Mark IV

 Two fully functional replica Mark IV tanks were built in England in the early 21st century for demonstration purposes.
-Guy Martin's female WWI Tank is displayed at the Norfolk Tank Museum as Deborah II.
-The Tank Museum at Bovington has a replica male tank named the Big Brute, originally built for the film War Horse.
+For a documentary Guy Martin's WWI Tank a female Mark IV replica 'Deborah II' was built at the Norfolk Tank Museum in 2017 to mark the anniversary of the Battle of Cambrai.
+The Tank Museum at Bovington has a replica male tank named the 'Big Brute', originally built for the film War Horse.